 It Drives Traffic To Your Website

 Google and SEO are part of this, but links and internet research also play a big role.
 More and more people are getting their information from blog posts.
 We can argue all day about whether that’s an effective way to get information, but the fact remains that’s what people are doing.
 If they ask Google to tell them how to teach their dog to roll over and you just happened to write a blog post on that very subject to drive traffic to your website for your puppy training school, they’ll probably read your blog.
 If they find it useful, they may even post it to their social media accounts for all their followers to see and/or share it with their friends and neighbors who are struggling to train their dogs.
-Now they know your name, and when they have further obedience problems, they’ll be more likely to come to you because your name is familiar to them, and therefore perceived as being more trustworthy.
+Now they know your name, and if they have obedience problems later on down the line, they’ll be more likely to come to you because your name is familiar to them, and they already know that you know your stuff.

 It’s A Chance To Let Your Personality Shine

 You may have heard these three steps to getting new clients: They have to know you, then they have to like you, then they’ll work with you.
 A blog can help you clear both of the first two hurdles by getting your name out there and doing it with flair.
 Did something funny happen at work today?
 Did your pet interrupt your Skype meeting with an important client?
-Did you make an hilarious mistake?
+Did you make a mistake?
 Put it in a blog post.
-Even the self-deprecating posts can be the most effective because they prove you’re human and make you more likable.
-And when people see that, they’ll trust you with their lives.
+Even the self-deprecating posts can be the effective because they prove you’re human and make you more likable.
+And when people see that, they’ll trust and want to work with you.